 You're sending to contacts with invalid or low-quality email addresses

-Fix 1: Authenticate your sending domain
+Fix 1: Make sure your sending domain is properly authenticated

 DMARC — tells providers what to do when SPF or DKIM checks fail